In lists of customer service skills, things like “being a people person” often take the spotlight.

 This may seem like a strange thing to list as a good customer service skill, but I assure you it’s vitally important.

-That’s because it leaves employees without goals, and business goals + customer happiness can work hand-in-hand without resulting in poor service.
+That’s because it leaves employees without goals, and business goals and customer happiness can work hand-in-hand without resulting in poor service.

 Relying on frameworks like the Net Promoter Score can help businesses come up with guidelines for their employees that allow plenty of freedom to handle customers on a case-to-case basis, but also leave them priority solutions and “go-to” fixes for common problems.